Yinon-Polak/freqtrade/docs/freqai-configuration.md

         return trainer
 ```

-in `PyTorchMLPRegressor` we implement the `fit` method.
-in the `fit` method we specify the training building blocks: model, optimizer, criterion and trainer.
-`PyTorchMLPRegressor` inherits `BasePyTorchRegressor` that already have a `predict` method suiting our regression tasks.
+Here we create `PyTorchMLPRegressor` that implements the `fit` method.
+The `fit` method specifies the training building blocks: model, optimizer, criterion, and trainer.
+We inherit both `BasePyTorchRegressor` and `BasePyTorchModel` (a parent of `BasePyTorchRegressor`).
+The former implements the `predict` method that suits our regression task.
+The latter implements the `train` method.
-`BasePyTorchRegressor` inherits `BasePyTorchModel` that implements the `train` method does the preprocessing suiting out task.